Saving good work from bad design.

 But it's also much more.
 The real work is to discover your brand's unique voice, personality and style.
 This newfound clarity leads to more effective messaging and imagery, and ultimately impacts your marketing or outreach strategy as well.

-What do I mean by that?
-Glad you asked.
-While we are increasingly familiar with the notion of a "brand", we are also subsequently more confused about what it actually means.
+While we are increasingly familiar with the notion of a "brand", we are also more confused about what it actually means.

 One thing is for sure though, your "brand" is not the same thing as your "logo".
 It's better understood as your reputation: the accumulation of all the experiences and associations that people have with your company and whatever it is that you create.
-Creating and managing a brand in the traditional sense involves lots of research and analysis of hard data - something I can't claim to have the proper capacity for.
-This is why I consider my branding consultations to be "Lite".
-While we will produce many of the typical deliverables during this process, "Lite" Branding is based primarily on your own insights into your customer/community, or on feedback gained through small-scale surveys or focus groups.
+Creating and managing a brand is theoretically more effective the more stakeholders you involve and consider.
+While I don't take a corporate big city approach by scouring market data and trends, we do look at what's within reach for you and your budget, especially if that includes being able to hear from those you serve and collaborate with directly.
+Considering the scale I tend to work at, a brand's identity is primarily built from your own insights or from feedback gained through small-scale surveys or focus groups.

 Identity development is an ongoing process – as if tuning an instrument – that is best served by sustained attention.
 So dust it off every once in a while.
 Put up a fresh coat of paint!
 Rearrange the furniture!